aws/aws-security-services-best-practices/docs/en/guides/waf/aws-managed-rules/docs/index.md

 ## Managed Rules from AWS Partners

-!!! warning "Future Content Updates in progress"
-    The sections below this point are actively being updated and may be incomplete.
-Please come back soon or reference public docs for AWS WAF in the meantime.

 You can subscribe to [managed rules provided by AWS partners](https://docs.aws.amazon.com/waf/latest/developerguide/marketplace-managed-rule-groups.html) using AWS Marketplace.
 Marketplace AWS Partner rules are always paid rules and have a flat and/or usage cost above and beyond AWS WAF itself.

 **Considerations**